By Stephen Asante,

-Kumasi, May 15, GNA – The Crops Research Institute (CRI) of the Council for Scientific and Industrial Research has appealed to the government to give priority to rice varieties being developed under its Korea-Africa Food and Agriculture Cooperation Initiative (KAFACI).
+Kumasi, May 15, GNA – The Crops Research Institute (CRI) of the Council for Scientific and Industrial Research, has impressed upon the government to give priority to rice varieties being developed under its Korea-Africa Food and Agriculture Cooperation Initiative (KAFACI).

 This is due to its high-yielding, disease-resistant and nutritious qualities.